 The placement of your funds occurs in increments below the standard FDIC insurance maximum of $250,000 so that both principal and interest are eligible for FDIC insurance.
 When funds are needed in your Bank of Utah account, funds are swept back from the multiple money market deposit accounts within the ICS Network.

 *Does not have a bank guarantee and may lose value.

-For more information about Bank of Utah’s sweep accounts, contact our Treasury Management Relationship Manager, Charly Owens.
+For more information about Bank of Utah’s Business online banking, contact a Treasury Management Relationship Manager.